MechanicalRock/mechanicalrock.github.io/_posts/2020-10-02-serverless-kubernetes-cloudrun.md

 > even in a third-party data center.

 What does that mean for developers and operations?
 In short, you can run a container for the length of time it takes to handle an event.
+For example if you run a blog application in your container, an event might be a GET request to the container running the API, it handles the request and sends it back to the client.
+Then, the container is terminated since it's handled the event.
+It's worth also pointing out that an event cannot last for longer than 15 minutes.
+So if you need longer, you may want to consider alternative compute requirements.
 [Cloud Run uses Knative][knative-gcp-link] to offer a serverless container service.
 This means developers who create HTTP applications can now package their app up into a container and deploy it to Cloud Run and have their app run on-demand whenever a HTTP request comes in.

 Now, granted there are a number of use-cases where running Kubernetes does in-fact benefit the user over running a serverless, on-demand version of their app, especially those cases where high-performance and ultra-low latency are